konradkiss/jsbitstream/README.md

 ## How does it work? ##

+Instead of sending an entire 16 bits for every unicode character of your data, depending on the type it is possible to decrease the size of your data down to a single bit.
+When these bits are compressed together, you can save much bandwidth through your stream's size.

 You can write any value or string and concatenate all these values regardless of where a byte or a character boundary would be.
-All bits form unicode characters and data is stored as unicode text.
+All the bits of your data are stored as unicode text.
 The last character has its bits padded with zeroes to make sure it forms a full 16 bit unicode character.

 Writing to a stream adds bits at the end of the stream while reading from a stream strips data from the beginning of the stream - so the stream's size keeps changing automatically as you write to and read from it.
 For this reason you need to have the same amount and same kind of reads as you had writes.